Hola, mi gente!

 You'll also find more girls out and about in Lima.
 Ratios in bars and clubs in Quito were definitely less favourable than what I've seen in Lima.

-With attractiveness levels being about equal, I'm going to give this one to Lima because there are more options, and they are more responsive to being hit on.
+With attractiveness levels being almost equal (Lima is slightly better), I'm going to give this one to Lima because there are more options, and they are more responsive to being hit on.

 Upon arriving to Quito for the first time, I was surprised - based on what I'd read, I thought it would be a much bigger shithole than it was.
 I was pleased to find decent quality roads, impressive buildings and a lot of newer looking vehicles cruising the streets.
 Even the historic center has its charm due to efforts to upkeep the old historical buildings (Quito was the first capital city to be named a UNESCO World Heritage Site).